radiomuseum/cohiradia-website/content/en/docs/documentation/Testberichte/SNR_Messungen/_index.md

   style="max-width: 90%; height: auto;"
 />

-Abb.
-6: Spektrometer-Ausgabe mit Span 1000kHz und Beobachtung der Intermodulationsprodukte.
+Fig. 6: Spectrometer output with span 1000kHz and observation of intermodulation products.

 C.P.
-Gallenmiller hat zusätzlich zu den bereits oben vorgestellten Evaluierungen noch Vergleiche zwischen COHIWizard und COHI-Player mini auf einem LINUX-PC durchgeführt.
-Die Tests wurden für 3 verschiedene Signale angestellt:
+Gallenmiller, in addition to the evaluations already presented above, also performed comparisons between COHIWizard and COHI-Player mini on a LINUX PC.
+The tests were conducted for 3 different signals:
-1) RM2006B_part1 aus dem COHIRADIA-Archiv
+1) RM2006B_part1 from the COHIRADIA archive
-2) synthetisches AM2 mit 29 Trägern wie unter Paragraph 1.
+2) synthetic AM2 with 29 carriers as in Section 1.

-Die Einstellungen der Meßgeräte sind jeweils gleich.
-Zunächst in Abb.
-7 der Vergleich von RM2006_part1 und AM1 für STEMLAB und COHI-Player mini:
+The measurement device settings are identical in each case.
+First, Fig. 7 shows the comparison of RM2006_part1 and AM1 for STEMLAB and COHI-Player mini:

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image004_STL_mini_RM2006B_part1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-7a: Spektrum RM2006B_part1 mit STEMLAB und COHI Player mini auf LINUX-PC.
+Fig. 7a: Spectrum RM2006B_part1 with STEMLAB and COHI Player mini on LINUX PC.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image001_STL_mini_AM2.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-7b: Spektrum AM2 mit STEMLAB und COHI Player mini auf LINUX-PC.
+Fig. 7b: Spectrum AM2 with STEMLAB and COHI Player mini on LINUX PC.

-Abbildungen 8 a und b zeigen die Situation für den COHIWizard und fl2k für die selben beiden Quelldateien.
+Figures 8a and 8b show the situation for COHIWizard and fl2k for the same two source files.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image016_fl2k_Wiz_RM2006B_part1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-8a: Spektrum RM2006B_part1 mit STEMLAB und COHIWizard auf LINUX-PC.
+Fig. 8a: Spectrum RM2006B_part1 with STEMLAB and COHIWizard on LINUX PC.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image001_STL_mini_AM2.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-8b: Spektrum AM2 mit STEMLAB und COHI COHIWizard auf LINUX-PC.
+Fig. 8b: Spectrum AM2 with STEMLAB and COHIWizard on LINUX PC.

-Besonders interessant ist ein Vergleich zwischen COHIWizard und der aktuell auf radio-bastler.de verfügbaren GNU Radio-Abspielsoftware für fl2k.
-Beide wurden sowohl auf einem Linux-PC als auch auf dem RaspberryPi 5 angestellt, wobei zwischen PC und Raspberry Pi keine relevanten Unterschiede festgestellt wurden.
-Daher werden die Ergebnisse nur für einen Raspberry Pi dargestellt.
-Die Tests wurden für 3 verschiedene Signale angestellt:
+Particularly interesting is a comparison between COHIWizard and the GNU Radio playback software for fl2k currently available on radio-bastler.de.
+Both were tested on a Linux PC as well as on the Raspberry Pi 5, with no relevant differences found between PC and Raspberry Pi.
+Therefore, the results are only shown for a Raspberry Pi.
+The tests were conducted for 3 different signals:
-1) RM2006B_part1 aus dem COHIRADIA-Archiv
+1) RM2006B_part1 from the COHIRADIA archive
-2) synthetisches AM2 mit 29 Trägern wie unter Paragraph 1
+2) synthetic AM2 with 29 carriers as in Section 1
-3) synthetisches Spektrum mit 14 Trägern mit Radiosendungen aus den 70er-Jahren, Kurzbezeichnung 'Europa 1'
+3) synthetic spectrum with 14 carriers with radio broadcasts from the 70s, abbreviated 'Europa 1'

-Bild 9a - c zeigt die Ergebnisse für den COHIWizard.
+Fig. 9a-c shows the results for COHIWizard.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image016_fl2k_Wiz_RM2006B_part1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-9a: Spektrum RM2006B_part1 mit fl2k und COHIWizard auf Raspberry Pi 5.
+Fig. 9a: Spectrum RM2006B_part1 with fl2k and COHIWizard on Raspberry Pi 5.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image014_fl2k_Wiz_AM2.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-9b: Spektrum AM2 mit fl2k und COHIWizard auf Raspberry Pi 5.
+Fig. 9b: Spectrum AM2 with fl2k and COHIWizard on Raspberry Pi 5.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image018_fl2k_Wiz_Europa1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-9c: Spektrum Europa 1 mit fl2k und COHIWizard auf Raspberry Pi 5.
+Fig. 9c: Spectrum Europa 1 with fl2k and COHIWizard on Raspberry Pi 5.

-Bild 10a - c zeigt die Ergebnisse für die GNU Radio Variante.
+Fig. 10a-c shows the results for the GNU Radio variant.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image007_fl2k_GNUraspi_RM2006B_part1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-10a: Spektrum RM2006B_part1 mit fl2k und GNU Radio auf Raspberry Pi 5.
+Fig. 10a: Spectrum RM2006B_part1 with fl2k and GNU Radio on Raspberry Pi 5.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image009_fl2k_GNUraspi_AM2.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-10b: Spektrum AM2 mit fl2k und GNU Radio auf Raspberry Pi 5.
+Fig. 10b: Spectrum AM2 with fl2k and GNU Radio on Raspberry Pi 5.

 <img
   src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/SNR_signal_converters/Spectra_cpg/cpg_image012_fl2k_GNUraspi_Europa1.png"
   style="max-width: 90%; height: auto;"
 />

-Abb.
-10c: Spektrum Europa 1 mit fl2k und GNU Radio auf Raspberry Pi 5.
+Fig. 10c: Spectrum Europa 1 with fl2k and GNU Radio on Raspberry Pi 5.

-Wie schon zu erwarten war, ist die Tonqualität beim STEMLab, unabhängig vom Programm mit Abstand am besten.
-Es tritt weder Übersteuerung noch Kreuzmodulation auf.
-Beim FL2K gibt es einen Qualitätsunterschiede zwischen GNU Radio und dem COHIWizard.
-Die GNU Radio Variante liefert einen deutlich kräftigeren Ton, der im Fall eines realen MW-Spektrums eigentlich auch gut brauchbar ist.
-Bei den synthetischen Spektren (AM2) schneidet das fl2k mit GNU Radio deutlich schlechter ab, da es viele Übersteuerungen und Kreuzmodulationen gibt, aber das Ergebnis erinnert an die Tonqualität bei einer realen MW-Übertragung mit Störgeräuschen und Mehrfachempfang.
-Beim Spektrum Europa1 mit weniger und teilweise weiter auseinander liegenden Trägern ist die Situation deutlich besser, obwohl auch noch nicht optimal.
-Die Wiedergabe mit COHIWizard bei FL2K Stream ist leiser, da der Ausgangspegel um ca. 30db unter dem beim GNU Radio liegt.
-Dafür gibt es praktisch keine Kreuzmodulationen (keine Übersteuerung), also eine deutlich sauberere Wiedergabe.
+As expected, the sound quality with the STEMLab is by far the best, regardless of the software used.
+Neither clipping nor cross-modulation occurs.
+With the FL2K, there are quality differences between GNU Radio and COHIWizard.
+The GNU Radio variant delivers a significantly stronger sound, which is actually quite usable in the case of a real MW spectrum.
+With synthetic spectra (AM2), the fl2k with GNU Radio performs significantly worse, as there is a lot of clipping and cross-modulation, but the result is reminiscent of the sound quality of a real MW transmission with interference and multipath reception.
+With the Europa1 spectrum with fewer and partially more widely spaced carriers, the situation is significantly better, although still not optimal.
+Playback with COHIWizard with FL2K stream is quieter, as the output level is about 30dB below that of GNU Radio.
+In return, there is practically no cross-modulation (no clipping), resulting in a significantly cleaner playback.

-Die folgenden 3 Audiobeispiele geben Bandscans durch ein synthetisches Spektrum mit 29 Trägern, das C.P.
-Gallenmiller mit einem Telefunken 8001W aus dem Jahr 1939 aufgenommen hat.
+The following 3 audio examples provide band scans through a synthetic spectrum with 29 carriers, recorded by C.P.
+Gallenmiller with a Telefunken 8001W from 1939.

-STEMLab mit COHIWizard:
+STEMLab with COHIWizard:

 <audio controls>
   <source src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/Bandscans/Bandscan AM2 STEMLab_c.mp3" type="audio/mpeg">
-  Ihr Browser unterstützt das Audio-Element nicht.
+  Your browser does not support the audio element.
 </audio>

-fl2k mit COHIWizard:
+fl2k with COHIWizard:

 <audio controls>
   <source src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/Bandscans/Bandscan AM2 FL2K + COHIWizard_c.mp3" type="audio/mpeg">
-  Ihr Browser unterstützt das Audio-Element nicht.
+  Your browser does not support the audio element.
 </audio>

-fl2k mit GNU Radio, Version pts5 von [radiobastler.de](https://www.radio-bastler.de/forum/index.php?thread/27410-cohiradia-player-unter-gnu-radio/&postID=297313&highlight=fl2k#post297313):
+fl2k with GNU Radio, version pts5 from [radiobastler.de](https://www.radio-bastler.de/forum/index.php?thread/27410-cohiradia-player-unter-gnu-radio/&postID=297313&highlight=fl2k#post297313):

 <audio controls>
   <source src="https://cohiradia.radiomuseum.org/download/docs/ressources_webpage/documentation/test_data/Bandscans/Bandscan AM2 FL2K + GNURadio pts5.mp3" type="audio/mpeg">
-  Ihr Browser unterstützt das Audio-Element nicht.
+  Your browser does not support the audio element.
 </audio>